-Roman Baths by the Zappeion
+Roman Baths by the Zappeion ΡΩΜΑΪΚΑ ΛΟΥΤΡΑ ΣΤΟ ΖΑΠΠΕΙΟ

-The site of the Roman Baths, built at the end of the 3rd century AD, is located within the Zappeion grounds on Vassilissis Amalias Avenue.
+The site of the Roman Baths, built at the end of the 3rd c.
+AD, is located within the Zappeion grounds on Vassilissis Amalias Avenue.
 Although at first outside the original city walls, this idyllic site with its plentiful running waters and dense vegetation was an important place of worship for many deities.
 After the completion of the temple of Olympian Zeus and the construction of Hadrian's Gate during the city's expansion, the area became part of the inner city, and a number of new sanctuaries, private and public buildings and baths were constructed.
 The site was discovered during excavations for the construction of the Athens Metro.
 It was conserved, roofed, and made accessible to the public in 2004.

 The largest sector of the excavation included a very well preserved bath complex-vallaneion.
-It stands on a level site 21 m. wide between two long and high walls of fine construction in which many reused architectural elements have been incorporated.
+It stands on a level site 21 m wide between two long and high walls of fine construction in which many reused architectural elements have been incorporated.
 The baths continue both towards the east, inside the National Gardens, but also to the west, along Vassilissis Amalias Avenue and contain two hypocaust rooms, two praefurnia (heating spaces) and nine chambers.
 They were constructed after the Herulian raids at the end of the 3rd or early 4th c.
-A.D. and were later destroyed, and then reconstructed and enlarged during the 5th-6th c.
-A.D.
+AD and were later destroyed, and then reconstructed and enlarged during the 5th-6th c.
+AD.

+The larger of the hypocausts has fifteen column supports, some of them cylindrical, some square.
+This hypocaust served the room with the hot baths (caldarium).
 Immediately to the north lies yet another oblong hypocaust, the floor of which was supported by seventeen marble columns instead of hypocausts.
 This is the room with the warm baths (lepidarium).
 The two furnaces are connected to the hot baths by underground vaulted passages.
 Hot air was circulated via three small chambers.
 Vertical openings in the chambers provided ventilation and the heating of the walls themselves.
 To this phase belongs a large well-built rectangular tank, with a thick coat of hydraulic plaster inside and marble slabs outside, which supplied water through two openings to the two found marble basins.

 In the second phase, occurring in the 5th-6th c.
-A.D., the hypocaust rooms were repaired and brought back to use.
+AD, the hypocaust rooms were repaired and brought back to use.
 Four new chambers were built with tiled floors.
 One of these was constructed underground with a vaulted roof, and in it a well was dug for drawing up water.
 These rooms have wall-paintings that testify to their later use as refuge or martyrs' memorial in the early Christian years.
 During the Byzantine times, clay silos for storing cereal were sunk into the floor of the rooms of the bath-houses, some of which were restored in the south part of the archaeological site.